michaelmathen/SampleScan/README.md

 # SampleScan
 This is a python wrapper around several anomaly detection algorithms written in c++.
+These algorithms are from the paper Scalable Spatial Scan Statistics through Sampling.
 To compile this you will need: boost.python python 2.7 scons